 Many banks have started to experiment with the opportunities that gamification has to offer.
 Whether to increase customer engagement, loyalty, or financial literacy, the result is a better service for consumers.
 Here are some examples of gamification in action:

-It’s now been proven that it takes more than 21 days to create a habit; however, changing user behavior still requires repeatedly rewarding positive actions.
-To instill a money-saving mindset in consumers and help them reach their saving goals, a long-term engagement strategy is required.
+It’s now been proven that it takes more than 21 days to create a habit; however, changing user behaviour still requires repeatedly rewarding positive actions.
+To instil a money-saving mindset in consumers and help them reach their saving goals, a long-term engagement strategy is required.

 Linking the feel-good factor of fitness with financial rewards is an effective way for Emirates NBD to impact other parts of consumers’ lives.
 They were also able to broadcast awareness through partnerships with companies like Adidas and Apple.